 - Development of an academic accommodations and support plan.

-- A space for students receiving Brisson Center Services to work under the direction of faculty during their open time.
+- A space for students to work under the direction of a support services faculty associate during their open time.

-- Communication to parents regarding their son’s academic progress and use of Brisson Center Services once per academic cycle (seven days).
+- Communication to parents regarding their son’s academic progress and use of Brisson Center Services.

 Students are registered to receive Brisson Center Services for a full year.
 This is a fee based service.